-- 1988 -1994 Studies of physics and maths at Universities of Munich (LMU), Sussex (UK), and Heidelberg - 1992 Diploma in physics at the University of Heidelberg - 1994 1997 PhD thesis work with Rudi Grimm at the Max-Planck-Institute for Nuclear Physics in Heidelberg - 1996 PhD in physics at the University of Heidelberg - 1996 1998 Post-doc with C. Cohen-Tannoudji and J. Dalibard at the École Normale Supérieure in Paris - 1999 2002 Strategy management consultant for the Boston Consulting Group in Frankfurt - 2002 2007 Staff scientist with Andrei Lupas at the Max-Planck-Institute for Developmental Biology in Tübingen - 2007 2013 Group leader at the Gene Center and Department of Biochemistry, University of Munich (LMU) - Since 2014 Group Leader of the Computational Biology Group at the Max Planck Institute of Biophysical Chemistry
+- 1992 Diploma in physics at the University of Heidelberg - 1996 PhD in physics at the University of Heidelberg - 1996 1998 Post-doc with C. Cohen-Tannoudji and J. Dalibard at the École Normale Supérieure in Paris - 1999 2002 Strategy management consultant for the Boston Consulting Group in Frankfurt - 2002 2007 Staff scientist with Andrei Lupas at the Max-Planck-Institute for Developmental Biology in Tübingen - 2007 2013 Group leader at the Gene Center and Department of Biochemistry, University of Munich (LMU) - Since 2014 Group Leader of the Computational Biology Group at the Max Planck Institute of Biophysical Chemistry